Requirements on locomotives and passenger units

 - ERA: Guide to TSI NOI

 When application for authorisation of a vehicle (or a series of vehicles) the applicant shall engage one or more notified bodies.
 These notified bodies shall assess the vehicle and issue a certificate of compliance to the TSI(-s).
-The applicant should also send an application to The Swedish Transport Agency at the start of the process to get information on the applicable national requirements for the authorisation.
-In case of an upgrading or renewal The Swedish Transport Agency shall decide which functions have to be assessed for the new authorisation.
+The applicant is responsible for identify the applicable national requirements for the authorisation.
+In case of an upgrading or renewal shall the entity managing the change apply article 15 and 16 in regulation (EU) 2018/545.

 National requirements, open points and specific cases